 Bringing a new puppy home comes with the challenge of teaching him where and when it's appropriate to go to the bathroom.
 Mother dogs keep the den area clean from urine and feces until pups are old enough to follow her outside to relieve themselves.
-As this is a natural part of a dog's early training, you can teach a pup as young as 2 months old the basics of potty training.
-Above all else, understand that you need to be consistent, patient, and always choose positive over negative reinforcement.
+As this is a natural part of a dog's early training, you can teach a pup as young as two months old the basics of potty training.
+Above all else, understand that you need to be consistent, patient, and always choose to practice positive reinforcement (encouraging good habits) over negative reinforcement (punishing bad habits).

-Your pup needs consistency during the entire week of house training, so you or someone else dedicated to the process should be near him at all times.
-Plan an area where you will take your dog to do his business.
-An outdoor area should be easily accessible to the house, or he'll get distracted on the way to his potty spot.
-If you live in an apartment and want your dog to use training pads, select an area such as tile where any of his misses won't ruin the flooring.
-Invest in cleaning products that will remove the odor should he have an accident so he does not return to the same spot.
-Set aside one room of the house or a training crate where he'll stay contained between outings.
+Your pup needs consistency during the entire week of house training, so you or someone else dedicated to the process should be near them at all times.
+Plan an area where you will take your dog to do their business.
+An outdoor area should be easily accessible to the house, or they'll get distracted on the way to their potty spot.
+If you live in an apartment and want your dog to use puppy pads, select an area like tile where any of their misses won't ruin the flooring.
+Invest in cleaning products that will remove the odor should he have an accident so they do not return to mark the same spot.
+Set aside one room of the house or a training crate where they'll stay contained between outings.

 You have to constantly monitor your pup's behavior to the best of your ability.
-Baby gates in the doorway allow you to see him (and vice versa) but not get loose.
-In addition to keeping him confined in a safe spot, you can also tether him to you in order to be able to monitor his behavior at all times while you're in the house.
-Snap his leash to his collar, slide the loop around your belt and take him from room to room with you.
+Placing baby gates in the doorway allow you to see them (and vice versa) but not get loose.
+In addition to keeping them confined in a safe spot, you can also tether your pup to you in order to be able to monitor their behavior at all times while you're in the house.
+Snap their leash to their collar, slide the loop around your belt, and take them from room to room with you.

-By the end of 24 hours, you'll have a good idea how long your pup can wait between trips to his potty spot.
+By the end of 24 hours, you'll have a good idea how long your pup can wait between trips to their potty spot.
 The rest of the week entails being consistent, so the routine is well-ingrained by the end of seven days.
-When your pup is with you, watch for signals that he needs to go, such as whining, sniffing the ground, circling, and/or pacing.
+When your pup is with you, watch for signals that they need to go, such as whining, sniffing the ground, circling, and/or pacing.
 Some pups give very few clues that they need to relieve themselves, other than leaving the room or going over to a corner.
-Keeping the pup in a contained area such as a crate or small room usually elicits whining, scratching, and/or a sharp bark once the pup knows you'll respond by taking him outside to his spot.
-Be prepared for false alarms.
-Your pup will probably use the same signs to simply get your attention even though he doesn't need to "go."
-Please be patient with your puppy and don't get angry when this happens.
-If he doesn't go potty, simply bring him back inside.